lvl99/blockpress/IMPROVEMENTS.md

   - A lot of the `$options` got a bit mucked up (things like `layout` can be layout instance or a layout name or layout slug).
 Need to really standardise that to make it clear and consistent.
   - Figure out how to standardise nested block parent references for easy rendering and caching retrieval.
+  - ~~Rename plugin to avoid reminders about upgrading due to existing plugin with same name~~